Home

 A guitar that is properly set up and tuned, along with your hard earned playing skill, will make your performance shine.

-The problem is that acoustic guitar tuning in general has always been a challenge because any stringed instrument is almost impossible to get absolutely perfect all the way up and down the neck.
+The problem is that acoustic guitar tuning, in general, has always been a challenge because any stringed instrument is almost impossible to get absolutely perfect all the way up and down the neck.

 They have made acoustic guitar tuning easier and more precise than ever.